Connect QuickBooks Online Accounting software to Abacus

 The next step is selecting a default expense account, which is usually something like "miscellaneous" or "other."
 This will be used in the rare case that an expense does not have a Category selected or the Category selected is not mapped to an expense account.

-After you map your Categories, each expense will be booked to the correct expense account from QuickBooks.
+After you map your Categories, each expense will be routed to the correct GL account from QuickBooks.

 Step 3: Select a source Bank Account